-d.
-The revenues from EndoPAT continued to decline in the first quarter of 2017, primarily due to the decrease in the Company's marketing efforts and due to the reduction in research find absence of an insurance reimbursement category I code in the United States.
-The current insurance reimbursement code restricts the ability of caregivers to receive insurance compensation for use of the device.
-The effort to increase EndoPAT sales in the secondary prevention field, as well as the continued marketing activity in the primary prevention field, focused primarily on Japan and China did not bring the desired results, as Nihon Kohden, the sole distributor of EndoPAT in Japan in the reported period, failed to achieve the annual order quota stipulated by the distribution agreement therewith.
-Consequently, in January 2017 the Company modified its business strategy so that the company would focus on marketing and sales of TSS in the cardiology field and reduce the EndoPAT marketing and selling activity in Japan.
-The Company will continue marketing and sales of the EndoPAT product and ancillary accessories to customers in the pharmaceutical research field worldwide (including in Japan).
-As part of this modified strategy, and in view of the failure of Nihon Kohden to meet the minimum order quota for 2016, undertaken thereby, the Company notified Nihon Kohden of the annulment of the latter's exclusivity and took steps for the adaptation of its marketing and sales array in Japan, including a considerable reduction of operating expenses pertaining to the marketing and sales of that product in Japan.
-Upon the completion of these steps the Japanese subsidiary will be wound-up.
-For further details, see Sections 7.34, 8.3 and 12.33 in Part A of the 2016 Annual Report.
+h.
+The revenues from EndoPAT continued to decline in the first quarter of 2017, primarily due to the decrease in the Company's marketing efforts and due to the reduction in research funds which purchase this product and the difficulties of caregivers to receive insurance reimbursement for use of this product.
+The effort to increase the sales of this product in the secondary prevention field, as well as the continued marketing activity in the primary prevention field, which focused primarily on Japan and China did not bring the desired results.
+Consequently, in January 2017 the Company modified its business strategy so that the company would focus on marketing and sales of TSS in the cardiology field and reduce the marketing and selling activity of this product in Japan.
+The Company continues the marketing and sales of this product to customers in the pharmaceutical research field worldwide (including in Japan).
+The Company will endeavor, through an exclusive representative, to find additional distributors and/or strategic partners for this product in Japan.
+For further details, see Sections 7.34, 8.3 and 12.3.90;3 in Part A of the 2016 Annual Report that the information contained therein is included in this Report by way of reference.